 (degree of resignation in voice)

 All right.
-Fine.
 You’re all ten years old.
-Have at it.
+Why not?
 Improvise.
 See where it goes.
 Dona Ana announces that they will be children and to their surprise, the Devil ceases to object.

 (Improvisation continues.)